audreytery/testproject/readme.md

 ```
 git push origin main
 ```
-this command pushes our code to github repository(origin) to the main branch
+this command pushes our code to github repository(origin) to the main bran